 When it comes to septic systems, the right landscaping isn’t just about curb appeal—it’s about system health and longevity.
 In Florida, where environmental conditions can be particularly challenging, it’s important to choose plants and landscaping techniques that won’t damage your system or harm the environment.
-Let’s review some practical advice from the EPA and tailored recommendations for Florida landscapes.
+Let’s review some practical advice from the EPA and tailored recommendations for Florida septic system landscaping.

 The Golden Rules for Septic-Safe Landscaping